Yoga for Skiing – Postures to Keep You Strong on the Slopes

 5. Forward kneeling lunge: Improves flexibility of hip flexors, which improves posture and lower back stability and improves calf flexibility which is beneficial to both sports.

 The key is our core

-Engaging the core muscles of the abdomen also enhances good turns on the slopes and alleviates pressure from the knees, protecting the joint from injury.
-Strengthening the core muscles helps to improve balance that is essential for skiing and also helps redirect weight bearing that often falls onto the knees.
-Awareness of your centre allows you to initiate movement, helps you turn more efficiently and distribute weight more evenly making each move less strenuous on the whole body.
+Engaging the core muscles of the abdomen also enhances good turns on the slopes and alleviates pressure from the knees, protecting the joints from injury.
+Strengthening the core muscles helps to improve balance that is essential for skiing and also helps redirect weight-bearing that often falls onto the knees.
+Awareness of your center allows you to initiate movement, helps you turn more efficiently, and distribute weight more evenly making each move less strenuous on the whole body.
 Core strength also offers support in falls and supports the spine in bending and twisting and stabilising.
 If the core isn’t engaged properly and tightness resonates in the hamstrings and hip flexors, then the lower back starts to be put under strain and can create an injury.

 As the lower body is predominantly utilised in these sports, it is important to also strengthen the upper body so that there is not an imbalance in the lower and upper halves.
 This is also helpful when finding yourself stuck in a snowdrift whilst pursuing powder off-piste!

 Yoga for skiing to maximise core strength